xpepermint/mongoose-cron/README.md

 > MongoDB collection as crontab

-MongooseCron offers a simple API for scheduling tasks and running recurring jobs on one or multiple database collections.
-The package is build on top of [MongoDB](https://www.mongodb.org) and [Mongoose](http://mongoosejs.com).
-It's fast and it uses atomic commands to ensure safe job execution in cluster environments.
+MongooseCron is build on top of [MongoDB](https://www.mongodb.org) and [Mongoose](http://mongoosejs.com).
+It offers a simple API for scheduling tasks and running recurring jobs on one or multiple database collections, supporting models and discriminators.
+It's fast, minimizes processing overhead and it uses atomic commands to ensure safe job executions in cluster environments.

 <img src="giphy.gif" />